 The first one is the opening of the eyelids.
 Wide-open eyes captivate and denote a series of subjective information to others.

 Your brain is used to drawing quick conclusions from small details.
 For this reason, a wide-open and awake look leads you to think that the person in front of you is intelligent, dynamic, positive and someone you can trust.
-On the other hand, someone tired or sad with their eyes not open so wide, tends to appear duller.
+On the other hand, someone tired or sad with their eyes narrowed tends to appear dull.

 The secret to making a better impression may lie in this factor for another reason as well.
 It’s the fact that eye contact is key to reaching the other person.
 If you do this with a broad, open, and interested gaze, you’ll facilitate an emotional imprint that’s difficult to forget.